Is HIPAA certification required for medical research involving patient data?

 HIPAA Security RuleMandates safeguards for electronic PHI (ePHI), including encryption and access controls.

-Institutional OversightInstitutions and Institutional Review Boards (IRBs) play pivotal roles in ensuring HIPAA compliance in medical research.
+Institutional OversightInstitutions and Institutional Review Boards (IRBs) play important roles in ensuring HIPAA compliance in medical research.

 IRB ApprovalResearchers should seek IRB approval before initiating studies involving patient data.